Explore our expert-made templates & start with the right one for you.

 This is a mechanism used by Athena to quickly scan huge volumes of data.
 To improve this mechanism, the user should cleverly organize the data (e.g. sorting by value) so that common filters can utilize metadata efficiently.

-Athena also optimizes performance by creating external reference tables and treating S3 as a read-only resource.
+Another method Athena uses to optimize performance by creating external reference tables and treating S3 as a read-only resource.
 This avoid write operations on S3, to reduce latency and avoid table locking.

 Athena Performance Issues